ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/enumerables.md

 var enumerable = container.Resolve<IEnumerable<Foo>>();
 ```

-However, the `ResolveMany` extension method (see <xref:Rezolver.ContainerResolveExtensions.ResolveMany*>
+However, the `ResolveMany` extension methods (see <xref:Rezolver.ContainerResolveExtensions.ResolveMany*>
 and <xref:Rezolver.ContainerScopeResolveExtensions.ResolveMany*>) provide a shortut which allow you to pass
 just the element type of the enumerable to reduce the 'angle-bracket percent' of code which directly resolves
-enumerables (which of course you won't be doing because you're not using 'service location' are you!? ;) ):
+enumerables (which of course you won't be doing because you're not using 'service location' are you!? :wink: ):

 ```cs
 // this is equivalent to resolving IEnumerable<Foo>